jacobalberty/firebird-docker/README.md

 ### `EnableLegacyClientAuth`

-When launching without an existing /firebird/etc folder this will cause the newly created firebird.conf to have the following defaults:
+If this is set to true then when launching without an existing /firebird/etc folder this will cause the newly created firebird.conf to have the following defaults:
 ```
 AuthServer = Legacy_Auth, Srp, Win_Sspi